NeuralVFX/facial-pose-estimation-opencv/README.md

 ![](examples/unity_example.gif)
 # Facial-Pose-Estimation-OpenCV

-This project is a C++ implimentation of realtime facial and headpose tracking using OpenCV and DLIB.
+This project is a C++ implimentation of realtime facial and headpose tracking using OpenCV, DLIB and a custom Neural Net.

 ## Interesting Stuff